Editor’s Note: This article was originally published in July of 2016 and has been completely updated with new information and examples.

 Retargeting isn’t a new concept in the digital marketing world, but that doesn’t mean it should be forgotten.
 In fact, retargeting has evolved a lot over the past few years, and new platforms and regular improvements to technology make it necessary to revisit this powerful technique.

 If you are unsure on how and where to use retargeting, or are looking for a refresher course, keep reading and see our 5 favorite retargeting techniques that we think all marketers should know, along with solid examples of how you should get started with each.

 The first type of retargeting we are talking about is site retargeting.
-If you know anything about retargeting, you are aware of (or have at least heard of) website retargeting.
-Basically, with this method you retarget individuals who visited your website but left without converting.
-You can choose to view site targeting as a very general type of practice, but keep in mind that there are ways to personalize and contextualize your retargeted ads.
+If you know anything about retargeting, you are aware of (or have at least heard of) this type.
+With this method, you retarget individuals with ads that show up on websites other than your own.
+You can choose to view site retargeting as a very general type of practice, but keep in mind that there are ways to personalize and contextualize your retargeted ads.

 For example, you don’t have to retarget everyone who visits your website all at once.
 This type of anonymous retargeting is very common (where everyone who visits any part of your site gets broadly retargeted), but is not necessarily the most effective.
 Consider grouping visitors together and retargeting them based on the area of your website that they visited.
 For people who have visited your blog, consider a retargeted ad promoting a new blog post of yours.
 Or, create ads about specific products and retarget users who have viewed those products in the past.

 ShopBop does personalized retargeting well, displaying the specific items users looked at in their retargeted ads.
 They also feature a discount in their ad, a tactic that helps boost conversion rates even higher.
 Additionally, you may choose to retarget based on the relevancy of other websites people visit.
 While retargeted ads can show up anywhere, the location doesn’t have to be random.